Pofay/pofay.github.io/_posts/2018-12-10-Reviewing-CQS-and-its-benefits.md

 Through the **method signature and the name** You would know what method performs a **command** and what doesn't.

-`public void broadcast(String topic, String message)` here is the command since its signature is `void`.
+`public void broadcast(String topic, String message)` here is the **command** since its signature is `void`.

-`public List<String> getSentMessages()` is the query since it returns something `List<String>`.
+`public List<String> getSentMessages()` is the **query** since it returns something `List<String>`.

-The goodness in this is that you no longer need to read the entirety of the method's body in order to know if it changes system state or not.
-[Vladimir Khorikov][vlad-khov] calls this trait **method signature honesty**.

-Also with proper naming conventions you are well on your way to writing [self-Documenting Code][self-documenting code] thereby making your code easier to understand and maintain.
+### The Benefits

+As stated by alot of experienced software developers and even tech-giants like Microsoft:

+> **Code is read much more often than it is written**

+And it is important to reduce the amount of time to comprehend a line of code since we're getting paid to write or maintain code.

+CQS is one of many principles that help with that.

+CQS helps through proper signature segragation so that you can infer what the method does without actually having to peer into its implementation.

+Alongside proper naming and the [SOLID][solid] principles it will enable writing [self-documenting code][self-documenting code] since the signature communicates what the function or method does.

 ### On to Dynamic Languages